 Section 1.
 Annual Meeting

-There shall be an annual meeting of the Chapter each year.
-Meetings shall be open to all members of the Chapter, but no person may vote in any meeting who is not a member in good standing.
-Other meetings shall be held as the Executive Committee shall direct.
-(5)
+There shall be an annual meeting of the Association each year.
+The annual meeting shall be the last regular meeting of the Association’s fiscal year.
+Meetings shall be open to all members of the Association, but no person may vote in any meeting who is not eligible to vote under Article II, sec.
+1 or is not a member in good standing.
+Other meetings shall be held as the Board of Directors shall direct.

 Section 2.
 Special Meetings

-Special meetings of the Chapter may be called by the president upon receipt of a written or electronic petition requesting such a meeting, endorsed by at least 10 members in good standing of the Chapter.
-(5)
+Special meetings of the Association may be called by the president upon receipt of a written or electronic petition requesting such a meeting, endorsed by at least five (5) members in good standing of the Association.

 Section 3.
 Quorum

 Twenty (20) members qualified to vote shall constitute a quorum.